M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Asynchronous-API-Programming/index.md

 For example: [PropertyValues](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~PropertyValues.html) has a [Clone](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~PropertyValues~Clone.html) method, so methods using it can be called asynchronously.
 However, [SourceObjectFiles](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~SourceObjectFiles.html) does not have a `Clone` method, so methods using it cannot be called asynchronously.

-<p class="note">Note that M-Files Web Access has specific wrappers around some of these uncloneable objects; <code class="highlighter-rouge">SourceObjectFiles</code> <b>can</b> be used asynchronously in M-Files Web Access, but cannot be used in M-Files Desktop client.
-To work around this, <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Platform-Targeting/#checking-the-current-platform">check the current platform</a> and call methods such as <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~CreateNewObject.html">CreateNewObject</a> synchronously on M-Files Desktop and asynchronously on M-Files Web Access.</p>
+Note that M-Files Web Access has specific wrappers around some of these uncloneable objects; `SourceObjectFiles` <b>can</b> be used asynchronously in M-Files Web Access, but cannot be used in M-Files Desktop client.
+To work around this, <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Platform-Targeting/#checking-the-current-platform">check the current platform</a> and call methods such as <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~CreateNewObject.html">CreateNewObject</a> synchronously on M-Files Desktop and asynchronously on M-Files Web Access.
+{:.note}